blazejrzepa/fragment-ui-public/apps/www/app/docs/governance/policy-bundles/content.md

 ## 📋 Overview

-Policy bundles group related governance rules together and can be applied at different enforcement points (Studio, Submissions, Releases).
+Policy bundles group related governance rules together and can be applied at different enforcement points (Development, Submissions, Releases).
 Each bundle contains a set of rules that enforce specific quality standards.

-**Location:** `apps/demo/src/lib/governance/policy-registry.ts`

 ---